2024 has been dragging itself ...

 This year has been tough because this last part of my psychology & counselling studies, the master of counselling, did not include a scholarship anymore, so I was left with my part-time salary - halving my incomes.

-I am still in a position where I can't afford holidays, house insurance, where I barely meet my daily expenses.
+I am still in a position where I can't afford holidays, house insurance, dog insurance, where I barely meet my daily expenses.
 For example, I cannot afford parking fees at uni.
+For those who thinks, why does she need a car: I do need to take a car with me because in case of emergency, I have twenty minutes to get back home, and public transport in Brisbane is not sufficiently frequent and reliable enough for that.

 Big mistake!
 Look at the facts, not what people say.